plippe/blog/_posts/2018-06-01-exercism-driven-learning.md

 drwxr-xr-x  3 pvinchon  staff    96 16 May 23:37 tests
 ```

 This problem, like all other Exercism Rust problems, is a [Cargo](https://doc.rust-lang.org/stable/cargo/) project.
-It follows [clear conventions](https://github.com/exercism/rust#contributing-a-new-exercise), allowing you to focus on your solution, and not on how to run the tests.
+It follows [clear conventions](https://github.com/exercism/rust#contributing-a-new-exercise), allowing you to focus on your solution and not on how to run the tests.

 ```sh
 $ cargo test